khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 There are two primary interactions in a tree:

 1. Expanding and collapsing nodes.
-1. Linking to node content.
+1. Links to node content.

 ### Content